-For Xetra, BSE, MSE, and WBAG, all orders and quotes are automatically deleted by T7, when the listing status Suspend is acquired.
+For Xetra, Börse Frankfurt, BSE, MSE, and WBAG with its partner exchanges, all orders and quotes are automatically deleted by T7, when the listing status Suspend is acquired.
 In case the order book is not empty, a broadcast message of type "Instrument Suspension" is sent to all sessions indicating that orders and quotes have been deleted.